-The responsibilities of the board are to license, on a biennial basis, home improvement and home elevation contractors and register, also on a biennial basis, home improvement and home elevation businesses; develop education requirements for contractors, including principal contractors, and a voluntary examination preparatory course; establish a code of ethics and standards of conduct for contractors; develop standards for continuing education; and promulgate rules and regulations as guidance for contractors.
-The bill includes certain exemptions from the licensure requirement.
+The responsibilities of the board are to license, on a biennial basis, home improvement and home elevation contractors and register, also on a biennial basis, home improvement and home elevation businesses; develop education requirements for contractors, including principal contractors, and a curriculum for voluntary examination preparatory courses; establish a code of ethics and standards of conduct for contractors; develop standards for continuing education; and promulgate rules and regulations as guidance for contractors.
+The bill requires the board to notify the Division of Consumer Affairs when a license it otherwise issued is suspended, revoked, or rejected for renewal.
+The bill moves the responsibility to maintain registration of certain parties exempted from licensure from the board to the Division of Consumer Affairs and require licensure of these parties by the board if financial earnings demonstrate the need for licensure.